 Why do we fight?
 Selfish ambition!
 Take turns talking.
 If you don’t get it right, you need to practice more.
 Feeling heard can make a huge difference in the foundation of your marriage.
 There is a danger that comes up when people don’t feel heard.
 When one doesn’t feel heard, it builds up over time and then “kaboom!”.

 When arguing, try to stick to the issue at hand

 It is tempting to rehash past situations to prove our point.
 We often try to find the quickest solution to arguments just to get it over and done with.
 To disagree and debate at a slow and steady pace is the way to go if you’re interested in real and lasting solutions.
 Handle one issue at a time; it will allow you to work through issues fully.

 “Do not lie not to one another, seeing that you have put off the old man with his deeds, and have put on the new man, which is renewed in knowledge after the image of him that created him …” – Colossians 3:9 – 10 (NKJV)

 Honesty is essential to strengthening a trustworthy relationship.
 Without it, trust and hearts get broken.
 Always share the truth in a kind and loving way.
 Once trust is broken, it is hard to regain.
 Make a commitment to each other to speak the truth daily.
 If you have fallen into the trap of white lies, ask the Lord to remove the bondage from you.

-In conclusion, as mentioned, one’s heart towards your spouse needs constant re-working and constant surrendering to the Holy Spirit to do the necessary adjustments and changes.
-God only requires our co-operation and willingness to change, and He truly will do the rest.
+In conclusion, one’s heart towards one’s spouse needs constant re-working and constant surrendering to the Holy Spirit to do the necessary adjustments and changes.
+God only requires our co-operation and willingness to change and He truly will do the rest.